Definitely Maybe

-Definitely Maybe is the debut studio album by English rock band Oasis, released by Creation Records on 29 August 1994.
-Oasis booked Monnow Valley Studio near Rockfield in late 1993 to record the album and worked with producer Dave Batchelor, whom band member Noel Gallagher knew from his days working as a roadie for the Inspiral Carpets, though sessions were unsatisfactory and Batchelor was subsequently fired.
-It is the only studio album to feature all five original members, as founding member drummer Tony McCarroll was sacked from the band in 1995.
+Definitely Maybe is the debut studio album by the English rock band Oasis, released on 29 August 1994 by Creation Records.
+The album features Noel Gallagher on lead guitar, backing vocals and as chief songwriter, Liam Gallagher on lead vocals, Paul "Bonehead" Arthurs on rhythm guitar, Paul "Guigsy" McGuigan on bass guitar and Tony McCarroll on drums.

-In January 1994, the group set about re-recording the album at Sawmills Studio in Cornwall, where sessions were produced by Noel alongside Mark Coyle.
-The results were still deemed unsatisfactory; in desperation, Creation's Marcus Russell contacted engineer and producer Owen Morris, who eventually worked on mastering the album at Johnny Marr's studio in Manchester.
+The band booked Monnow Valley Studio near Rockfield in January 1994 to record the album; they worked with producer Dave Batchelor, whom Noel Gallagher knew from his time working as a roadie for the Inspiral Carpets.
+However, sessions were unsatisfactory, and Batchelor was subsequently fired.
+In February 1994, the group began re-recording the album at Sawmills Studios in Cornwall, where Noel produced sessions alongside Mark Coyle.
+The results were still deemed unsatisfactory; in desperation, Creation's Marcus Russell contacted engineer and producer Owen Morris, who eventually worked on mixing the album at Johnny Marr's studio in Manchester.

-Definitely Maybe was an immediate commercial and critical success in the United Kingdom, having followed on the heels of the singles "Supersonic", "Shakermaker", and the UK top-ten hit "Live Forever", which was also a success on US Rock Airplay.
-The album went on to sell over 8.5 million copies worldwide and brought widespread critical acclaim.
-It went straight to number one in the UK Albums Chart and became the fastest-selling debut album in the UK at the time; it went on to be certified 8× platinum by the BPI for sales of over 2.4 million units.
-It also was successful in the United States, being certified platinum.
+Definitely Maybe was an immediate commercial success in the United Kingdom, having followed on the heels of the singles "Supersonic", "Shakermaker", and the UK top-ten hit "Live Forever", which was also a success on US modern rock radio.
+It went straight to number one in the UK Albums Chart and became the fastest-selling debut album in British music history at the time; it went on to be certified 9× platinum by the BPI for sales of over 2.7 million units.
+It was also successful in the United States, being certified platinum by the Recording Industry Association of America (RIAA).
+The album went on to sell over 15 million copies worldwide.
+It is the only Oasis album to feature all five original members completely; drummer Tony McCarroll was ejected from the band in early 1995, but he would still partially appear on their second album on the track "Some Might Say".

-The album helped to spur a revitalisation in British pop music in the 1990s, and was embraced by critics for its optimistic themes and rejection of the negative outlook of the grunge music of the time.
-The album is regarded as a seminal entry of the Britpop scene, and has appeared in many publications' lists of the greatest albums of all time.
-In 2006, the NME conducted a readers' poll in which Definitely Maybe was voted the greatest album of all time.
+Upon release, Definitely Maybe received widespread critical acclaim and helped to spur a revitalisation in British pop/rock music in the 1990s.
+It was embraced by critics for its optimistic themes and rejection of the negative outlook of much of the grunge music of the time and is regarded as a cornerstone of the Britpop genre, having since appeared in many publications' lists of the greatest albums of all time.
+In 2006, the NME conducted a readers' poll in which Definitely Maybe was voted the greatest album ever.
 In 2015, Spin included the album in their list of "The 300 Best Albums of 1985–2014".
-Rolling Stone ranked the album at No. 217 on its 2020 list of the 500 Greatest Albums of All Time.
+Rolling Stone ranked the album at number 217 on its 2020 list of the 500 Greatest Albums of All Time.